-Academic Department: Psychology Program of Study: Psychology

-Description: The Certificate of Completion (CCL) in Developmental Disabilities Specialist is designed for students interested in working in various settings serving children or adults with developmental disabilities.
+Academic Department: Psychology Program of Study: Psychology Field of Interest: Behavioral Science and Human Services Description: The Certificate of Completion (CCL) in Developmental Disabilities Specialist is designed for students interested in working in various settings serving children or adults with developmental disabilities.
 The coursework combines theory and application.
 Academic preparation focuses on the physical and emotional correlates of developmental disability.
 The students also complete an internship, gaining experience working in a school or agency supporting persons with developmental disability.